moogacs/docs.buf.build/docs/ci-cd/github-actions.md

 We will start with the `buf-setup` action.
 All the other Buf GitHub Actions require `buf` to be installed on your GitHub Action runner, and `buf-setup` will handle that for us.

-Add the following `.github/workflows/pull-request.yaml` file to your repository:
+Add this `.github/workflows/pull-request.yaml` file to your repository:

 ```yaml title=".github/workflows/pull-request.yaml"
 name: buf-pull-request